C4: The Choral Composer-Conductor Collective

 Jeryl Johnston

-Originally from Oregon, Jeryl has completed a Master of Music degree in composition from Brooklyn College, City University of New York, and a Bachelor of Music Degree at the University of Oregon School of Music with dual majors in Piano Performance and Music Theory.
+Originally from Oregon, Jeryl has completed a Master of Music degree in composition from Brooklyn College, CUNY, and a Bachelor of Music Degree at the University of Oregon School of Music with dual majors in Piano Performance and Music Theory.

-While in Oregon, she began studying Afro-Cuban music, an undertaking which has taken her on an adventure that has so far included multi-year freelance tenures in both Los Angeles and New York City.
-In Los Angeles she performed predominantly with “Orquesta Son Mayor,” also performing occasionally with “Johnny Polanco y su Conjunto Amistad” and others.
-As a member of these ensembles, she played regularly at venues such as The Conga Room, The Mayan, The Getty Center, Los Angeles County Museum of Art and numerous others.
+In Oregon, she began studying Afro-Cuban music, an undertaking which has taken her on an adventure that has included multi-year freelance tenures in both Los Angeles and New York City.
+In Los Angeles she performed predominantly with “Orquesta Son Mayor,” “Johnny Polanco y su Conjunto Amistad” and others.
+As a member of these ensembles, she played regularly at venues such as The Conga Room, The Mayan, The Getty Center, and Los Angeles County Museum of Art.

-After several years in LA, Jeryl again sought adventure by packing up and moving to New York City.
-Since her arrival in New York, she has worked with many different artists and ensembles, including but not limited to, the Afro Latin Jazz Orchestra, Tipica ’73 Charangueando, Louis Bauzo and Ray Santos.
+After several years in LA, Jeryl packed up and moved to New York City.
+Since her arrival in New York, she has worked with the Afro Latin Jazz Orchestra, Charanga Típica ’73, Louis Bauzo, Ray Santos, The Rhythm Method string quartet and C4, the Choral Composer Conductor Collective, among others.

-In addition, Jeryl is a committed teacher, having recently held a position as Head Music Teacher with the Afro Latin Jazz Alliance, organizing, arranging for, and directing ensembles encompassing students of many ages, and fellow faculty members, in public schools across NYC.
+In addition, Jeryl is a committed teacher, having recently held a position as head music teacher with the Afro Latin Jazz Alliance.
 She has also taught privately in the areas of piano, music theory and composition.
-Currently, Jeryl is on the faculty at Brooklyn College Conservatory of Music where she teaches courses in which she encourages undergraduates to engage with the topics of music and bias, and rhythm in music.
+Currently, she is on the faculty at Brooklyn College Conservatory of Music where she teaches jazz orchestration and arranging, and other courses in which she encourages students to engage with the topics of bias in music, and rhythm.

-She is the musical director of the Afro-Cuban third-stream jazz ensemble “Yanine.”
-The inaugural EP release by this ensemble, called What She Said, is forthcoming in 2022, as is an unrelated EP release of chamber music compositions entitled The Dance That Escaped.
-In the fall of 2022 she will begin a Ph.D in composition as a Graduate Council Fellow at the State University of New York at Stony Brook
+Jeryl is the musical director of the Afro-Cuban third-stream jazz ensemble “Yanine.”
+The inaugural release by this ensemble, called What She Said, is now available on all streaming platforms.
+An unrelated release of chamber music compositions entitled The Dance That Escaped is also now available.
+Currently, she is pursuing a PhD in composition as a Graduate Council Fellow at the State University of New York at Stony Brook.

 C4 is funded in part by: